Sojstyles/data-structures/README.md

 # Data-Structures

 This repository is a collection of data structures and sorting algorithms implemented in Python.

-I chose the most basic ones and will almost certainly add more in the future.
+The Big-O folder contains an interactive Excel workbook to quiz yourself on their corresponding Big-O time complexities.

 Send any questions or concerns to me at edisoner@bu.edu.